Nonprofits in New York City have been giving free food to the poor since the late 1700s.

 exquisite just don’t apply.

-The kitchen-packaged food seems wholesome, and the factory-labeled food is strong on whole-grain, no-sugar-added, low-salt virtues.
+The kitchen-packaged food seems wholesome, and the factory-labeled food is partly strong on whole-grain, no-sugar-added, low-salt virtues.
+But the breakfast cereals are sugary (

 Some of the food is factory-packaged, but not labeled for individual sale, so discovering the ingredients requires research.
 The Cabo Primo burritos, for example, are identified only with a faint stock code